 Because I was sick and tired of being sick, and tired.
 There are so many issues that ail me and they all point to food management or rather a mismanagement of food and eating.

-Flash forward a few months, he corrected my posture - I had been suffering from low back pain for years!
+Flash forward a few months, this new knowledge and training helped correct my posture – I had been suffering from low back pain for years!
 I also lost weight.
 Really truly lost it.
 Not just fluid loss but fat loss.
 This was a first for me!
 People I knew and people I barely knew were coming up to me telling me they saw the progress.
 And to ask me how I was doing it.

-Anyone who was hanging around me those days knew all about Rafael, the trainer that took the pain and gave me strength, and balanced my moods.
-If you had ears I would preach about what he taught me.
+Anyone who was hanging around me those days knew all about my new training, the training that took the pain and gave me strength, and balanced my moods.
+If you had ears I would preach about what this taught me.

 Looking back, I know that credit cards should be used for emergencies but maybe I should have seen this as a quick loan to invest in my health?
 I don’t know.
 But I do regret not continuing.